 In the case above, the boycott gained some media attention and traction.
 HOWEVER, after a few weeks, those same boycotters slowly begin to trickle right back into those establishments, only to continue to receive hateful, racist, bigoted, disrespectful treatment.

 Rather than doing good for those who were offended against, or doing harm to the offender, nothing was gained over the long term.
 The behavior of the business owners and establishments dont change.
-The disrespect is continues.
-The Black dollar is spent supporting those who don’t want our business to begin with.
+The disrespect continues.
+And the Black dollar is spent supporting those who don’t want our business to begin with.

 Why?
 Because we have nowhere else to go.